Licensed Clinical Psychologist

 Utilizing scientifically supported therapies tailored to your unique needs for effective, lasting change.

-All sessions last 50 minutes and follow a structured yet flexible approach.
-Your confidentiality is paramount, and I adhere to strict ethical guidelines.
+All therapy sessions last 50 minutes and follow a structured yet flexible approach.

 Psychological Assessment Services